 The migratory pressure on Europe has exposed the need for a reform of the EU asylum system, as well as for greater sharing of responsibility between EU countries.

 In recent years, people have been fleeing to Europe in large numbers from conflict, terror and persecution in their own countries.
-While last year’s total number of illegal border crossings into the EU was 92% below the peak of the migratory crisis in 2015, the need for a reform of Europe’s asylum rules remains.
+While last year’s total number of illegal border crossings into the EU was the lowest in seven years, the need for a reform of Europe’s asylum rules remains.

 Read more: The EU response to the migrant challenge